Generic Name: aminophylline (am-in-AHF-ih-lin)

 Brand Name: Generic only.
 No brands available.

-Aminophylline tablets is used for:
+Aminophylline tablets are used for:

 Preventing and treating symptoms and blockage of airway due to asthma or other lung diseases such as emphysema or bronchitis.
 It may also be used for other conditions as determined by your doctor.

-Aminophylline tablets is a xanthine derivative.
+Aminophylline tablets are a xanthine derivative.
 It works by relaxing the smooth muscle surrounding the bronchial tubes (air passages) of the lungs, allowing the tubes to widen, making breathing easier.
 Aminophylline tablets improves contraction of the diaphragm (the major breathing muscle).